Peter Gülke

 Peter Ludwig Gülke (born 29 April 1934) is a German conductor and musicologist.

 Biography

 Born in Weimar, Gülke studied cello and musicology at the Hochschule für Musik Franz Liszt, Weimar.
-He completed his doctorate in philosophy in Leipzig in 1958, followed in 1985 by his professorial thesis at the Technical University of Berlin.
+He completed his doctorate in philosophy in Leipzig in 1958, followed in 1985 by his professorial thesis at Technische Universität Berlin.
 In 1976 he became conductor at the Sächsische Staatsoper Dresden and in 1981 he was appointed Principal Conductor in Weimar.
 From 1986 to 1996 he was Principal Conductor in the City of Wuppertal.
 From 1996 to 2001 he was a professor of conducting at the Hochschule für Musik Freiburg and from 1999 to 2002 professor of musicology at the University of Basel.
 From 2011 to 2014 he was President of the Sächsische Akademie der Künste.
 Gülke was the chief conductor of the Brandenburger Symphoniker from 2015 to 2020.